gambol99/go-marathon/README.md

   > - Multiple Endpoint support for HA deployments
   > - Marathon Subscriptions and Event callbacks

- Note: the library active development; requires >= Go 1.3
+ Note: the library still under active development; requires >= Go 1.3

 #### **Code Examples**
  -------

-There is also a examples directory in the source, which show hints and snippets of code of how to use it.
+There is also a examples directory in the source, which show hints and snippets of code of how to use it - which is probably the best place to start.

 **Creating a client**